Lou Pearlman

-Louis Jay Pearlman (June 19, 1954 – August 19, 2016) was an American music manager and scam artist.
+Louis Jay Pearlman (June 19, 1954 – August 19, 2016) was an American music manager and convicted felon.
 He was the person behind many successful 1990s boy bands, having formed and funded the Backstreet Boys.
 After their massive success, he then developed NSYNC.

 In 2006, he was accused of running one of the largest and longest-running Ponzi schemes in United States history, leaving more than $300 million in debts.
 After attempting to evade capture, Pearlman was apprehended in Bali, Indonesia in June 2007.
 He pled guilty to conspiracy, money laundering, and making false statements during bankruptcy proceedings.
 In 2008, Pearlman was convicted and sentenced to 25 years in prison.
 He died in federal custody in 2016.

 Early life

-Lou Pearlman was born and raised in Queens, New York, the only child of Jewish parents Hy Pearlman, who ran a dry cleaning business, and Reenie Pearlman, a school lunchroom aide.
-He was a first cousin of the musician Art Garfunkel.
+Pearlman was born to Jewish parents in 1954.
+He was born in Flushing, Queens.
+His father was a dry-cleaner owner and his mother, a homemaker.
 Pearlman's home at Mitchell Gardens Apartments was located across from Flushing Airport, where he and childhood friend Alan Gross would watch blimps take off and land.
 According to his autobiography, Bands, Brands, & Billions, it was during this period that he used his position on his school newspaper to earn credentials and get his first ride in a blimp.
 This is disputed by Gross, who claims he was the school reporter, and allowed Pearlman to tag along.

-Garfunkel's fame and wealth helped inspire Pearlman's own interest in the music business.
+Pearlman was cousins with Art Garfunkel whose fame and wealth helped inspire Pearlman's own interest in the music business.
 As a teenager he managed a band, but when success in music proved elusive, he turned his attention to aviation.
 During his first year as a student at Queens College, Pearlman wrote a business plan for a class project based on the idea of a helicopter taxi service in New York City.
 By the late 1970s, he had launched the business based on his business plan, starting with one helicopter.
 He persuaded German businessman Theodor Wüllenkemper, a Luftwaffe veteran, to train him on blimps and subsequently spent some time at Wüllenkemper's facilities in West Germany learning about the airships.